 Please Read These Instructions Carefully!

-You can complete and mail a complaint form by downloading the Employment Wage Complaint Form by clicking on the following link:
+You can complete and mail a complaint form by downloading the Wage and Benefit Complaint Form by clicking on the following link:

 If you file through the online complaint process and provide an email address, you will receive an email notification that your online complaint form was received, and a copy of your complaint form in pdf format as an attachment.
 It may take up to 72 hours for you to receive this notification; please do not submit the complaint more than once.

 You must have Adobe Acrobat Reader to download, open or view the complaint form in pdf format

 If you are claiming wages and/or fringe benefits for different periods worked for different employers, you must use a separate form for each claim.